Digital-Working-Group/pii-splicing-redaction/README.md

     main()

 ```
 The first run_redaction() call will result in a JSON file and the second will result in an HTML file.
 Both will contain the identified PII, source text, redacted text, and any errors to /sample_redaction/sample_output.
+Both will also capture the full output from the LLM in a JSON file written to /sample_redaction/sample_output/<MODEL_NAME>.

 ### Sample Input and Output Files
 This repository provides a sample TXT file, which can be found in `sample_redaction/sample_input/`.
-Running the redaction tool on this file produces the sample output JSON, which can be found in `sample_redaction/sample_output`.
+Running the redaction tool on this file produces the sample output JSON and the full LLM output, which can be found respectively in `sample_redaction/sample_output` and `sample_redaction/sample_output/<MODEL_NAME`.

 # Performance Metrics
 If you are not already logged into the Huggingface CLI from your machine, you will need to provide a user token.
 To create and access your user token, follow the steps below: